NoD15c/MN-Helper/README.md

 # MN-Helper
-Reporting for Mastermodes - powershell
+Reporting for Mastermodes - powershell -> for working you need Strax based Masternode